Who am I?

 Stopping to appreciate the wonders of this planet has taught me the importance of slowing down and enjoying the present moment.

 Living life through a camera lens allows me to capture the beauty I see all around.
-It’s a safe haven, where I can detach from human reality by zooming into someone else's world for a little while.

 Over the last couple of years visual art has played a big role in helping me find a sense of calm during a stressful period.
 It’s something that brings me joy, and a way through which I can deeply explore beautiful planet earth.